Kal-Sel/Kal-Sel/README.md

 <h1> Hi Everyone! 🙋‍♂️ </h1>

-I'm Selmir, a Data Visualization Specialist, and as such I leverage advanced tools like Microsoft Power BI and Tableau to transform complex data into actionable insights for clients across industries.
-Passionate about data storytelling, I excel in communicating strategic insights that drive business decisions, collaborating effectively with teams and stakeholders.
+I'm Selmir, a Power BI Developer and a Data Analyst, commited to transform complex data into captivating stories that drive informed decision-making.
+My work is centered on leveraging data to support strategic decisions and enhance business performance through effective visualization and analysis.

 <h2> Get in touch! </h2>